 The application to the Court can be made under Section 50 of the Administration of Justice Act 1985.
 An alternative procedure under Section 116 of the Senior Courts Act 1981 can be used where the executor has not yet been appointed under a Grant of Probate.

 The Court will not remove an executor or administrator lightly.
 The grounds for removal must be sufficiently strong and compelling to justify the remedy being sought.

-What is clear from these previous Court decisions is that mere friction or hostility involving executors may not in itself be sufficient reason for their removal.
-The Court will look at whether the relationship is having an adverse affect on the proper administration of the estate and whether the welfare of beneficiaries is being prejudiced.
+What is clear from these previous Court decisions is that mere friction or hostility involving executors may not in itself be sufficient reason for the court to agree to remove an executor.
+The Court will look at whether the relationship is having an adverse effect on the proper administration of the estate and whether the welfare of beneficiaries is being prejudiced.